SenalDolage/react-spotify-clone/README.md

 # Introduction

-This is a Spotify clone where user can connect in with thier Client ID and can listen to thier added tracks/playlists.
+This is a Spotify clone where user can connect in with their Client ID and can listen to their added tracks/playlists.
 ToDo: Player functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).